logicahealth/eHMP/adk/product/production/documentation/adk/ui-library/components.md

 ### Basic Usage ###

-A tray is a combination of a button and content container ecapsulated in a DIV.
+A tray is a combination of a button and content container encapsulated in a DIV.
 The basic structure is as follows:

 ```Handlebars
 <div class="sidebar"> <!-- element which fires events -->